-The first thing that players will encounter once they boot up the game, is the fantastic music that was score by Martin O'Donnell - the same composer who worked on the Halo series' music under Bungie.
+The first thing that players will encounter once they boot up the game is the fantastic music that was scored by Martin O'Donnell - the same composer who worked on the Halo series' music under Bungie.
 To say the least, the music really adds an "epic" vibe to the game, similar to how well the compositions of Halo really accentuated the gameplay and general vibe of the games.
 There's not much more that can be said about Destiny's music and sound effects than that they were as incredible as we've come to expect from O'Donnell - even if he's no longer with Bungie.
 Outside of the music, however, the voice acting was less than what would have been expected.
 The Ghost, played by Peter Dinklage, had a less than enthusiastic performance (As well as others), which truly hampered some of the cutscenes.
-Most had hope this would have been addressed after the Beta, but alas they were not.
+Most had hoped this would have been addressed after the Beta, but alas, they were not.

-Destiny is meant to be a game that has a lot of content over time, with Bungie promising about 10 years of content - which is a long lifespan for a console game.
+Destiny is meant to be a game that has a lot of content over time, with Bungie promising about ten years of content - which is a long lifespan for a console game.
 With that said, the content of Destiny at release is short and somewhat lacking overall despite being enjoyable to play your way through.
-Destiny is split up into various “areas” which happen to be planets and areas of the solar system, with individual missions and dungeons within them.
+Destiny is split up into various “areas,” which happen to be planets and areas of the solar system, with individual missions and dungeons within them.
 Those missions each offer a different experience, depending on the type, and the missions which are party-based have the option to have the difficulty increased as well.

 Multiplayer, as many would expect from Bungie after the success of the Halo series, is where Destiny will take up a lot of your time, and it’s worth it to do so.
-The multiplayer, which is aptly called the “Crucible” gives you an array of playlists to play on in either 3v3, 6v6, or free for all.
+The multiplayer, which is aptly called the “Crucible,” gives you an array of playlists to play on in either 3v3, 6v6, or free for all.
 There are a few options afforded to players who wish to play against other players:

 - Clash - Fight in a 6v6 team deathmatch setting. (no level advantage)

-- Rumble - Fight in a 6 player free-for-all. (no level advantage)
+- Rumble - Fight in a 6-player free-for-all. (no level advantage)

 - Skirmish - Fight in a 3v3 team deathmatch setting (no level advantage)

-- Salvage - Fight in a 3v3 arena, to claim and salvage relics (no level advantage)
+- Salvage - Fight in a 3v3 arena to claim and salvage relics (no level advantage)

 - Combined Arms - Fight in a 6v6 arena (with vehicles) team deathmatch setting (no level advantage)

-The funny thing about the Destiny multiplayer, is that once you reach the minimum level for the Crucible, you can level all the way to level 20 through it if you wish.
-Because at the end of each match there are gear drops, you will still be able to get new guns and armor, although at a slower rate than you would in the single player content.
+The funny thing about the Destiny multiplayer is that once you reach the minimum level for the Crucible, you can level all the way to level 20 through it if you wish.
+Because at the end of each match, there are gear drops, you will still be able to get new guns and armor, although at a slower rate than you would in the single-player content.
 Once you hit level 20, it’s also a great way to get new upgraded gear as you work on your weekly collection of Crucible marks and bounties.
 After level 20, players have the chance for Rare and Legendary Engram drops at the end of matches!

-On the note of drops in Crucible and Strikes, it's worth noting that it they are indeed random.
+On the note of drops in Crucible and Strikes, it's worth noting that they are indeed random.
 No matter how well (or poorly) you do, the drops that occur at the end of Strikes and Crucible matches will be random.
-This his annoyed many gamers, mainly because instead of legendary drops being earned, they're gained by a random roll.
+This has annoyed many gamers, mainly because instead of legendary drops being earned, they're gained by a random roll.
 But at least now Legendary Engrams are now guaranteed legendary items!

-Destiny isn't just a shooter, it's also an RPG with an array of customization, and a social experience.
-Offering a wide range of customization options such as ships, weapons, armor, armor coloring, and more - Destiny offers players more than just guns or armor to choose from in order to make their character stand out.
+Destiny isn't just a shooter, it's also an RPG with an array of customization and a social experience.
+Offering a wide range of customization options such as ships, weapons, armor, armor coloring, and more Destiny offers players more than just guns or armor to choose from in order to make their character stand out.
 Want the coolest armor?
 Work towards it.
 Want to look a certain way?
 Find a shader!
 On top of that, it offers a great social experience that will bring players together to (usually) communicate as they complete tasks.
-While some of the social aspects could use tweaking, overall the system is well done.
+While some of the social aspects could use tweaking, overall, the system is well done.

-A lot of players have had issues with Destiny and how short the content and story is, which for a normal game would be relatively fair - and does stand true for Destiny.
-Bungie wanted to create a shooterRPG, and while the content is short, the endgame is a long haul worthy of any MMO.
-One thing that likely could have been changed to alleviate a lot of players' complaints, would have been to add more content and increase the amount of time it takes to level.
+A lot of players have had issues with Destiny and how short the content and story are, which for a normal game would be relatively fair - and does stand true for Destiny.
+Bungie wanted to create a shooter RPG, and while the content is short, the endgame is a long haul worthy of any MMO.
+One thing that likely could have been changed to alleviate a lot of players' complaints would have been to add more content and increase the amount of time it takes to level.
 Generally, if you play regularly enough - level 20 can be achieved in under 24 hours of gameplay.

 There are also two glaring issues that can cause issues for some players.
 First off, there is no couch co-op, so you can only play with your friends on other consoles across the web.
 So if you're looking to find a fun co-op game that you can play with your roommate or significant other, this isn't the best one for you.
 For any Twitch streamers, as well, you will find yourself having issues turning down the game volume in your stream because there is no option to do so.
 Just a warning before you try and talk and play!

-The last thing that should really be touched on is the visuals of Destiny...which are downright phenomenal.
-From the environments, to your character's features, the care put into the looks of Destiny is fantastic.
-The Tower, which overlooks the Traveller and the Earth below, is gorgeous and you'll likely find yourself standing out on the ledge to look over!
+The last thing that should really be touched on is the visuals of Destiny which are downright phenomenal.
+From the environments to your character's features, the care put into the looks of Destiny is fantastic.
+The Tower, which overlooks the Traveller and the Earth below, is gorgeous, and you'll likely find yourself standing out on the ledge to look over!
 While Destiny is a game, and you want to beat everything you can, don't forget to stop and take in the incredibly well-crafted sights.

 Overall, Destiny is certainly an enjoyable RPG-based shooter, with its only fault being that there just wasn't enough primary content and story to fulfill the single-player elements of the game.
 For anyone who is a Halo fan, you will certainly feel at home in the game, especially in the multiplayer aspects - which you can easily lose yourself in for hours at a time.
 Bungie took careful care to craft what was released at launch, and while some aspects (voice acting, for example) can be a bit dry, the game is truly enjoyable.
-If you're looking for a solid shooter wth both single, co-op, and multiplayer gameplay - we would recommend you check it out!
+If you're looking for a solid shooter with both single, co-op, and multiplayer gameplay - we would recommend you check it out!